 MISTAKES TO AVOID WHEN MACHINE KNITTING RECYCLED CASHMERE

-I'll tell you something straight: recycled cashmere doesn't forgive improvisation.
+I'll tell you one thing straight: recycled cashmere doesn't forgive improvisation.

-It's an extraordinary material, but it has a different memory, a different strength, a different behavior.
-And whoever treats it like virgin cashmere — or worse, like any other yarn — ends up with breakages, defects, unstable garments.
-Not because the yarn is "poor quality," but because it was processed incorrectly.
+It's an extraordinary material, but it has different memory, different resistance, different behavior.
+And those who treat it like virgin cashmere — or worse, like any other yarn — end up with breakages, defects, unstable garments.
+Not because the yarn is "poor quality," but because it was worked incorrectly.

-This article is not theoretical.
+This article isn't theoretical.
 It's what really happens, machine in hand.

-Recycled cashmere is made from shorter fibers than virgin cashmere.
+Recycled cashmere comes from shorter fibers than virgin cashmere.
 This means one thing: less tensile strength.

-If you set the machine with standard tension, as you would with a worsted yarn or new cashmere, the result is inevitable: the yarn breaks.
+If you set the machine with standard tension, as you would with a worsted or new cashmere, the result is inevitable:

 Not immediately, perhaps.
 But it breaks.